PayFabric/APIs/PayFabric/Sections/Wallets.md

 Retrieve Credit Cards / eChecks
 -------------------------------

-* `GET /wallet/get/JOHNDOE0001?tender=CreditCard` or `GET /wallet/getByCustomer?customer=JOHNDOE0001&tender=CreditCard` will return the credit cards or eChecks for a customer depending on the tender type (_CreditCard_, _ECheck_), the latter support special characters,
+* `GET /wallet/getByCustomer?customer=JOHNDOE0001&tender=CreditCard` will return the credit cards or eChecks for a customer depending on the tender type (_CreditCard_, _ECheck_), which also supports special characters under Customer ID/Number.

 Credit card and account numbers are returned in a masked format.
 PayFabric never returns credit card or account numbers in plaintext.